jbatnozic/hobgoblin-engine/Overlays/README.md

-# Overlays
+# Engine Overlays
 While the [core of the engine](https://github.com/jbatnozic/Hobgoblin/tree/master/EngineCore) is modular and quite generic, it can feel less like a game engine and more like a disjoint collection of independent parts.
 This is done as to make it as flexible as possible, but it does have a negative impact to user-friendliness.

-The concept of an engine Overlay is then split in two parts:
+The concept of an Engine Overlay is then split in two parts:
 - There is an **assumption** about what kind of game will be made with it,
 - And there is a **collection of additional tools** which are specialized to help with making such games.